llm-bible/llm-bible.github.io/_publications/jang2024smart.markdown

 bibkey: jang2024smart
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.06664"}
-tags: ['RAG', 'Reinforcement Learning', 'Training Techniques', 'Uncategorized']
+tags: ['RAG', 'Reinforcement Learning', 'Training Techniques']
 ---
 The recent huge advance of Large Language Models (LLMs) is mainly driven by the increase in the number of parameters.
 This has led to substantial memory